HanSolo/JDKMon/README.md

 the release details over at [foojay.io](https://foojay.io)

-JDKMon will not only help you to keep your installed OpenJDK distributions up to date but will also check the NVD for known vulnerabilities (CVE) related to their version number.
+JDKMon will not only help you to keep your installed OpenJDK distributions up to date but will also check the NVD (National Vulnerability Database) for known vulnerabilities (CVE - Common Vulnerability and Exposure) related to their version number.
 If you have for example installed an OpenJDK distribution with the version 11.0.13, JDKMon will check the NVD for known vulnerabilities of OpenJDK with the version number 11.0.13.
 In case JDKMon will find vulnerabilities, it will indicate this with a red square with an exclamation mark behind the version number.
 Meaning to say if you have for example Zulu 11.0.13 and Liberica 11.0.13 installed ony your machine, JDKMon will show you the vulnerabilties, it found for OpenJDK 11.0.13 for both distributions.
-So there is no guarantee that your installed distribution is really affected by the CVE's found in NVD but you at least get the info that there are vulnerabilities for 11.0.13.
+So there is no guarantee that your installed distribution is really affected by the CVE's found in the NVD but you at least get the info that there are vulnerabilities for 11.0.13.

 ![vulnerability](https://i.ibb.co/JRTjp7R/JDKMon.png)